Gaza war protests at Ohio State University: Early pro-Palestinian activism at OSU

 Pro-Palestinian activism at Ohio State pre-dated the Gaza-war protests by a decade.
 In 2013 the university publicly opposed an academic boycott of Israeli higher education, drawing campus attention to the issue.
 In 2014, students with the Committee for Justice in Palestine erected a “mock Apartheid wall” during Israeli Apartheid Week and distributed faux eviction notices to highlight Palestinian displacement.

 In 2015 a divestment push triggered a high-profile student-government fight: after the issue was initially excluded from the regular ballot, OSU's Undergraduate Student Government (USG) called a special election; days later, three USG Judicial Panel justices resigned amid impeachment threats due to "concerns of an 'abuse of power and position'".
 A later release by OSU Students for Justice in Palestine (SJP) published screenshots obtained (via an FOIA request) of 2015 emails between then–Senior Vice President for Student Life Javaune Adams-Gaston and OSU Hillel director Joseph Kohane regarding changing USG policy to stifle divestment efforts.
 In 2016, the #ReclaimOSU sit-in at Bricker Hall demanded transparency and listed divestment among its priorities, with administrators warning of potential discipline.
 A university-wide divestment referendum narrowly failed in 2017, the same year Ohio’s anti-BDS contracting law (H.B.
 476) took effect, restricting state entities—including public universities—from contracting with companies that boycott Israel.

 Organizing broadened in 2021 with two Columbus rallies of roughly 500 participants each, involving OSU students and allied groups.
 In 2022, USG passed an emergency resolution urging divestment from Caterpillar and Hewlett Packard, but the outgoing USG president declined to sign it.
 That year also saw statewide policy shifts, with Governor DeWine signing Executive Order 2022-06D adopting the IHRA definition of antisemitism (which considers some criticisms of Israel to be antisemitism) for state agencies and public colleges, and amendments to Ohio Rev. Code § 9.76 (passed in 2016) explicitly applying anti-boycott contracting rules to higher education.

-Protests timeline
+Protest timeline

 Since October 7, 2023, protesters have been arrested at the following pro-Palestinian events: